-6.4 0 There are a number of water lakes on site.
-Please ensure all children or vulnerable adults are supervised at all times and aware of the dangers.
+6.4 There are a number of water filled lakes on site.
+Please ensure all children or vulnerable persons are supervised at all times and aware of the dangers.

 7.1 – Noise must be kept to a reasonable level at all times so as not to disturb the enjoyment of others camping.

 7.2 – Between the hours of 23:00 and 07:00 all music, lighting

 7.3 – Generators may be used, we may ask you to refrain from using them if they cause a disturbance.
 Please ensure they are fenced off and not accessible to the general public.
 Also, ensure that any fuel is kept in the correct container for its content and that it is kept locked away and out of direct sunlight.
 Please make sure a competent person refuels the generator (when cold) and according to the manufacturers instructions.

 8.1 – Vehicle movement on the site is prohibited between 21:30 and 07:00.
 This is for your safety.
 If you do need to leave in an emergency, please contact a member of our 24hr security team and they will assist you in your departure.

 8.3 – All cycles should have appropriate lighting if used at a time when it should be required.

 8.4 – Essential repairs can be carried out so that an unserviceable vehicle can leave